Three strategic layers to vendor relationship management reviews

-First Layer: Ongoing Operational Review
+Ongoing Operational Review

-Just like the whipped topping of a trifle, this level of review is susceptible to the ebbs and flows of the vendor relationship.
+This level of review is susceptible to the ebbs and flows of the vendor relationship.
 The goal for these regular, informal checkpoints is to:

 - Assess a vendor’s compliance with key performance indicators (KPIs) and service-level agreements (SLAs)